Clients with a current mental health issue

 Services needed and provided

-or just under half of the clients experiencing a current mental health issue (48%) needed short-term or emergency accommodation; 60% of these clients were provided assistance.
+About 37,000, or just under half (48%) of the clients with a current mental health issue, needed short-term or emergency accommodation; 58% of these clients were provided assistance (Figure MH.3).

-Of those clients experiencing a current mental health issue, about 1 in 3 (31%, or 22,000) identified a need for mental health-based services with:
+Of those clients with a current mental health issue, about 1 in 3 (30%, or 23,000) identified a need for mental health-based services with:

-- 26% identifying a need for mental health services; 47% of these requests were met.
+- 26% identifying a need for mental health services; with 45% of these requests met.

-- 11% identifying a need for psychological services; 36% of these requests were met.
+- 11% identifying a need for psychological services; with 35% of these requests met.

-- 7% identifying a need for psychiatric services; 40% of these requests were met.
+- 7% identifying a need for psychiatric services; with 37% of these requests met.

-Compared with the general SHS population, clients experiencing a current mental health issue were more likely to identify a need for:
+Compared with the general SHS population, clients with a current mental health issue were more likely to identify a need for:

 - drug and alcohol services (10% compared with 4% of the general SHS population).